 What causes fibroids?

-A fibroid is like an overgrowth of smooth muscle cells.
-(The womb (uterus) is mainly made of smooth muscle.)
-It is not clear why they develop.
+A fibroid is an overgrowth of smooth muscle cells, and other cells from the lining of the womb (uterus).
+The womb is mainly made of smooth muscle.
+It is not clear why fibroids develop.
 Fibroids are sensitive to oestrogen and progesterone, the female hormones that are made in the ovary.
 Fibroids tend to swell when levels of female hormones are high - for example, during pregnancy.
 They also shrink when levels are low - after the menopause.
 This shrinkage of the fibroids after the menopause may be delayed if you take hormone replacement therapy (HRT).

-Symptoms only occur in about 1 in 3 women with fibroids.
-Many women who have fibroids are not aware that they have them.
+Most women who have fibroids are not aware that they have them as they do not have any symptoms.
 Sometimes one is found during a routine examination by a doctor or by chance during a scan which you may have for another reason.
 Symptoms may include:

 Heavy or more painful periods